AhmadShalein/AhmadShalein/README.md

 <!-- --- -->
 My name is **Ahmad Omar Shalein**, 25 years, I'm full stack and software development engineer with background in electrical engineering.

-- 🔭 I’m currently working on ASAC.
+- 🔭 I’m currently working as IT Consultant at Devoteam.

 - 🌱 I’m currently learning web development and data science.
 <!-- - 👯 I’m looking to collaborate on ...

 - 🤔 I’m looking for help with ... -->

-- 💬 Ask me about HTML, CSS, JavaScript, Python, Data Structures and Algorithms.
+- 💬 Ask me about ServiceNow platform, HTML, CSS, JavaScript, Python, Data Structures and Algorithms.

 - ⚡ Fun fact: I've Bachelor's Degree in Electrical Engineering.